Player-Doite/DoiteAuras/README.md

 # DoiteAuras
-Ability, buff and debuff aura tracker for Vanilla WoW (Light-WeakAuras inspired).
-Created for me - shared with the community.
-Enjoy (will update with time, but do not take requests).
+Ability, buff, debuff and item tracker for Vanilla WoW (Light-WeakAuras inspired).

+Please respect the license note — this is a beta release as of now to a select few.
+Do not spread.